pramonettivega/getting_started_ndp/README.md

 # Getting Started with NDP

 This guide has been designed to introduce you to the main features of the National Data Platform (NDP) and demo the creation of an NDP project aimed to address a data challenge.
-By the end of this tutorial, you will accomplish the following:
+By the end of this tutorial, we will accomplish the following:

 - Explore the data catalog
 - Launch a computing instance
-- Execute a simple analysis
+- Demonstrate a sample project

 ## The Challenge